weannounce/Arrnounced/README.md

-# Announced
+# Arrnounced

 Python script to notify sonarr or radarr of tracker announcements from IRC announce channels.

 ## Requirements
 1. Python 3.5.2 or newer